Americano and Long Black are two popular Espresso-based coffee drinks.

 Don’t overheat the water to boiling temperature as the Americano should be served at a drinkable temperature

-Add Hot water on top of the freshly prepared Espresso shot and stir the mixture to ensure they are well blended.
+Prepare a fresh shot of Espresso and add hot water on top of it.
+Stir the mixture to ensure they are well blended.

 History and the Origins of Americano and Long Black